gracefulife/clova-developer-guide/en/CIC/References/APIs/AudioPlayer.md

 # AudioPlayer

 Instructs your client to play an audio stream or reports to CIC on events that occur during playback.
-The AudioPlayer API provides the following event and directive messages.
+AudioPlayer provides the following event and directive messages.

 | Message name         | Message type  | Message description                                   |
 |------------------|-----------|---------------------------------------------|